nyh-workshop/pico-fmSynth/README.md

 Len Shustek's [Miditones](https://github.com/LenShustek/miditones) is used in this demonstration.

 There are clicking noises between note switches - this is mitigated by using an older version of the Miditones (v1.12) where there are note stops before the note change happens.
-This note stops allow the brief release of the note in the envelope generator and significantly minimizes the unpleasent noise.
+This note stops allow the brief release of the note in the envelope generator and significantly minimizes the unpleasant noise.

 ***Update 04-June-2023*** - A very large part of the code has been restructured - modules are now more isolated and clearly defined.
 The interpolator module is still coupled to the Oscillator - more plans to separate this too in the future.
 However, it is decided that the part where you can create and modify patches has been removed and planned to be relocated to another separate app.
 If you need to still create patches, you can check the following instructions. :D